 Workplace burnout is not a new phenomenon, but it is rising, especially in the healthcare field and at all levels ranging from doctors and nurse practitioners to registered nurses and physician assistants.
-Researchers at Mayo Clinic report more than half of U.S. physicians are now experiencing some level of professional burnout*.
+Researchers report that 43.9% of U.S. physicians experience at least one symptom of professional burnout1.
 If doctors are feeling the burn, there’s a great chance that many of the world’s more than 19 million nurses are as well.

 Nurses are some of the most stressed-out health care workers in the industry.
-If not dealt with properly, high levels of stress can lead to not only burnout, but significant health problems.‡ Stress can effect one’s mood, body and behaviors and when ignored, it can contribute to a number of issues, such as high blood pressure, heart disease, obesity and diabetes.§
+If not dealt with properly, high levels of stress can lead to not only burnout, but significant health problems.3 Stress can effect one’s mood, body and behaviors and when ignored, it can contribute to a number of issues, such as high blood pressure, heart disease, obesity and diabetes.4

 Getting back to basics can help realign your mental and physical health.
 Burnout may seem inevitable, but here are five ways nurses can avoid complete burnout.